WHAT IS YOGA THERAPY?

 Ida Nadi governs the Left side of the body, Pingala Nadi governs the right side of the body and Sushumna Nadi travels up the centre of the body.

-At seven major junctions along the centre of the body front and back, these Nadi cross and form the Chakra system.
+At seven major junctions along the centre of the body front and back, these energy channels or Nadi cross and form the Chakra system.
 Starting from the base of the Pelvis (Muladhara Chakra), travelling up to the lower abdomen (Svadisthana Chakra), to the navel (Manipuraka Chakra), to the heart Center (Anahata Chakra) to the throat (Visshudhi Chakra) to the center of the brow (Ajna Chakra) and finishing at the crown of the head (Sahasrara Chakra).

-Physical weakness on one side of the body can be an indication of a blockage in a Nadi and certain imbalances in the Chakra can effect different areas of our emotional lives depending on where the symptoms are manifesting.
+Physical weakness on one side of the body can be an indication of a blockage in a Nadi and certain imbalances in the Chakra can affect different areas of our emotional lives depending on where the symptoms are manifesting.

 Although we can not physically see or dissect the Nadi and Chakra, by applying different breath techniques, yoga poses or specific mantra we can directly affect these subtle energy bodies and help to open up blockages that inhibit healing.